 It’s almost time to dust off our barbecues and enjoy cooking outside with friends and family in the warmer weather.
-This year more than ever, barbecues are a great chance to come together and enjoy socialising outdoors whilst being able to stick to restrictions.

 We all know that eating is often a social occasion, and there’s no reason to miss out for the sake of your health journey.
 It’s perfectly ok to want to indulge for special occasions.
 The important thing is that this isn’t a frequent indulgence, and you focus on finding the motivation to get back to your healthy habits afterwards.